Site managers run the workforce on a building site.

 Another way would be to have gained a degree or, a Higher National Certificate (HNC) or a Higher National Diploma (HND), in a relevant subject.
 This could be in construction, civil engineering, construction management, architecture or building surveying.

-You can progress your career and achieve chartership after several years experience.
-The Chartered Institute of Building (CIOB).
+You can progress your career and achieve chartership after several years experience at The Chartered Institute of Building (CIOB).